 Why men need it for fertility and testicular function

-Follicle-stimulating hormone (FSH) belongs to the group of gonadotropins produced by the pituitary gland and is a key regulator of male fertility.
-Although its name is familiar from women's medicine, where it stimulates the growth of egg follicles, FSH also plays a crucial role in men: it stimulates sperm production in the testes and ensures the healthy function of the Sertoli cells , which are responsible for the development of mature sperm cells.
+Follicle-stimulating hormone (FSH) belongs to the group of pituitary gonadotropins and is a central regulator of male fertility.
+Although its name is known from women's medicine, where it stimulates the growth of ovarian follicles, FSH also plays a crucial role in men: it stimulates sperm production in the testicles and ensures the healthy function of Sertoli cells, which are responsible for the development of mature sperm.

-An imbalanced FSH level can indicate fertility problems, hormone deficiencies , or disorders of the hypothalamic-pituitary-testicular axis .
-FSH testing is essential for men with an unfulfilled desire to have children or an abnormal sperm analysis, as well as in the context of testosterone therapy or libido problems.
+An unbalanced FSH level can indicate fertility disorders, hormone deficiency, or disorders of the hypothalamic-pituitary-testicular axis.
+For men with unfulfilled desire to have children or an abnormal spermiogram, FSH diagnostics are essential, as are in the context of testosterone replacement therapy or libido problems.

 What is FSH and what does it do in the male body?

-FSH is produced in the pituitary gland and, like luteinizing hormone (LH), is transported via the bloodstream to the testes.
+FSH is produced in the pituitary gland and, like Luteinizing Hormone (LH), is transported to the testicles via the bloodstream.
 While LH stimulates testosterone production in the Leydig cells, FSH stimulates spermatogenesis in the Sertoli cells – that is, the formation and maturation of sperm cells.

-- It activates the Sertoli cells in the testicles
+- activates the Sertoli cells in the testicles

 - stabilizes the local testicular environment

-- supports the effect of testosterone on sperm production
+- supports the effect of testosterone on sperm formation

 When should FSH be tested in men?